hpusset/ELRI/README.md

 07. Create the directories `metashare/unprocessed` and `metashare/processed`.

-08. Create file metashare/maintainers.dat, which should have the following
+08. Create the file `metashare/maintainers.dat`, which should have the following
     format:

     Country_name:maintainer_user_name_1,user_name_2,...